 Holy Cross Ministries is a 501(c)3 non-profit organization that is sponsored by the Sisters of the Holy Cross

 The Sisters of the Holy Cross is a Roman Catholic congregation of women religious who “joyfully participate in Jesus' mission by proclaiming God's transforming love for all creation.”
 Compassion moves the sisters to “reflect on the signs of the times, discern the needs of God’s people and our world and respond as [they] are able.”
 Approximately 370 Sisters of the Holy Cross are located in eight countries spanning four continents (Bangladesh, Brazil, Ghana, India, Mexico, Peru, Uganda and the United States).
 As an expression of their mission to respond to the unmet service needs in Utah, the sisters decided in 1994 to found Holy Cross Ministries to continue outreach services to the poor and underserved in the community.
-At Holy Cross Ministries, there are currently three Sisters of the Holy Cross on the Board of Trustees and one on staff.
+At Holy Cross Ministries, there are currently four Sisters of the Holy Cross on the Board of Trustees and two on staff.

 BLESSED FATHER BASIL MOREAU AND THE CONGREGATION OF HOLY CROSS